yairm210/Unciv/Uniques.md

 "Indicates the capital city" - Unciv requires a specific building to indicate the capital city, which is used for many things.
 In total overhaul mods, you can change the building that indicates this.

-"Free Technology"

-"Free Social Policy"

-"Empire enters golden age" - if already in a golden age, it is extended by the number of turns that a new golden age would have given.

 "Worker construction increased 25%"

 "-[amount]% Culture cost of acquiring tiles [cityFilter]","-[amount]% Gold cost of acquiring tiles [cityFilter]" - self explanatory.

-"[amount] free [unitName] units appear", "Free [unitName] appears" - Self explanatory.
-If given to a building, the units will appear next to the city the building was constructed in.
-If the specified unit can construct cities, the unique will not activate for One-City Challenge players.

-"Free Great Person" - Same.
-Great Person DOES NOT count towards your Great Person generation.

 "Golden Age length increased by [amount]%"